Rhinemann/mage-hack/src/chapters/Character Creation.typ

 At character creation Signature Assets may not be larger than #spec_c.d8.

 #block(breakable: false)[
-  === Step 6: Assign universal SFX and Quintessence Pool Write down universal SFX.
+  === Step 6: Assign SFX and Quintessence Pool
+  Write down SFX.
 Assign #spec_c.d6 #spec_c.d6 to the Quintessence pool, this is your Quintessence pool size.
 ]